obzori/envgraph/docs/security.md

 ## What envgraph never executes

-Your project's code is never executed or evaluated.
+Code of your project is never executed or evaluated.
 Source files are only parsed with the TypeScript compiler API; `.env` files are only parsed line-by-line.
-There are zero runtime dependencies.

 ## The secret-name heuristic